semgrep/semgrep-docs/docs/semgrep-app/findings.md

 :::tip
 * An additional method to address false positives is to improve the rule.
 Create [test cases](/docs/writing-rules/testing-rules) to ensure that the rule performs as intended.
 * If a rule from Semgrep Registry is useful but also captures too many false positives, you can reach out to support@semgrep.dev.
-This helps rule-writing efforts and improve the quality of rules that you run.
+This helps rule-writing efforts and improves the quality of rules that you run.
-* Additionally, you can also report rules with a high false positive rate from your SCM if you have enabled Semgrep App to leave comments in PRs.
-A link is provided after each comment for users to indicate if the finding is a false positive.
+* Additionally, you can report rules with a high false positive rate from your SCM if you have enabled Semgrep App to leave comments in PRs.
+Semgrep App provides a link after each comment for users to indicate if the finding is a false positive.
 :::

 ### Understanding retention periods